dt99jay/League-Tables/README.md

 ### UKPRNs

 A separate script is available to add UKPRN (UK Provider Reference Number) and consistent name to each institution to aid analysis over time.
-This also allows ranks to be calculated within groups (e.g. rank within the Russell Group or N8 for specific metrics).
+This also allows ranks to be calculated within groups (e.g. rank within the Russell Group).

+This script works in a two stage semi-automated process and draws on data from http://learning-provider.data.ac.uk.
+Further instructions are in `LT Name to UKPRN/lt_name_ukprn.py`.

+The script saves a copy of an existing league tables dataset (e.g. 'Times & Sunday Times Institutional.csv' → 'Times & Sunday Times Institutional with UKPRN.csv'

-Example files are included with Russell Group rank.
+Example files are also included of calculating Russell Group rank following addition of UKPRN (e.g. 'Times & Sunday Times Institutional with UKPRN & RG Rank.csv').

-(Be careful if grouping/pivoting by UKPRN on its own, as mergers have occured so more than one institution's results might be collected together e.g. University of Glamorgan and University of Wales, Newport are both collected under the University of South Wales' UKPRN.)
+(Be careful if grouping solely by UKPRN.
+Due to mergers, more than one institution's results might be displayed e.g. the old University of Glamorgan and University of Wales, Newport are both collected under the present University of South Wales' UKPRN.)

 ### Caveats